Average

 Ingredients

-The Espresso Martini Jelly Shot cocktail recipe transforms the bold, rich flavors of espresso and vodka into a smooth, jellified shot.
-Expect aromas of roasted coffee with hints of vanilla and cream.
+The Espresso Martini Jelly Shot transforms the bold, rich flavors of espresso and vodka into a smooth, jellied shot – everything you love about the classic cocktail, just reimagined.

-These Espresso Martini Jelly Shots are the perfect shot to serve at birthday parties, on New Year’s Eve or as an after-dinner showstopper.
-They also work fantastically at summer parties, served like an iced coffee shot.
+Perfect for birthday parties, New Year’s Eve or as an after-dinner showstopper, these Espresso Martini Jelly Shots also work beautifully at summer parties, served like an iced coffee shot.

 How To Make an espresso martini jelly shot